LLNL/merlin/docs/user_guide/running_studies.md

 === "Launch In Parallel"

     A parallel batch allocation launch is configured to run a single worker per node.
 This worker will then launch a number of worker processes to manage the tasks.
-The number of worker processes that are launched depends on the `--concurrency` value provided to the workers.
-By default this will be the number of CPUs on the node.
-The number of processes can be configured by the users (see the [Configuring Celery Workers](./celery.md#configuring-celery-workers) section for more details).
+The number of worker processes that are launched depends on the `--concurrency` value provided to the workers and the number of nodes in your allocation that are running workers.
+In math terms: `num_workers = concurrency * num_nodes`.
+By default the concurrency value will be the number of CPUs on the node but this can be configured by users (see the [Configuring Celery Workers](./celery.md#configuring-celery-workers) section for more details).

     A full [Slurm](../faq.md#what-is-slurm) batch submission script to run the workflow on 3 nodes is shown below.